KennethanCeyer/gowap/README.md

 #### the goal of this project is quite simple

-- ssh-key change must be simple and quick
+- ssh-key changes must be simple and quick
-- you can set alias name for each of the ssh keys
+- you can set an alias name for each of the ssh keys
 - it could be nice, if this cli can support to register your ssh-key to github by using api

 ## :triangular_ruler: Blueprint